 –The yacht crowd will also be in the Indian Ocean in Mauritius, Seychelles and the Maldives.We’re keen to visit the Amilla Fushi Resort on Baa Atoll in the Maldives, and stay in a private Wellness Tree House 12 meters up.
 Kate Moss likes it, so we’re in.

 —Bora Bora, Tahiti and French Polynesia are never a bad idea.
-The Four Seasons Bora Bora is offering a First Class Festive Experience from December 23 to January 1: for $27,500 per person, 12 guests will fly directly to the resort by private jet from LAX (avoiding the hassles of changing planes) and stay in overwater bungalow suites.
+The Four Seasons Bora Bora is offering a First Class Festive Experience: for $27,500 per person, 12 guests will fly directly to the resort by private jet from LAX (avoiding the hassles of changing planes) and stay in overwater bungalow suites.

-—Marrakech, Morocco offers desert tours and camel rides, and the Royal Mansour just reopened directly across the street from the main square and the Medina; this is a perfect time to check it out.
+—Marrakech, Morocco offers desert tours and camel rides, and the Royal Mansour is directly across the street from the main square and the Medina; this is a perfect time to check it out.

 –If you want a camel ride, but a bit closer to the ocean, The One & Only Palmilla in Los Cabos, Mexico offers both deep-sea fishing and a beach camel safari.